A-level: AAB, including mathematics and physics.

 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction and the remaining 15 credits with Merit or above.

-DDD in Extended Diploma/3 Subsidiary Diplomas in Mathematics and Physics.
+DDD in National Extended Diploma/3 National Extended Certificates in Mathematics and Physics.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.

 D2, M2, M2 including Mathematics and Physics.